fbpx

 Computer and IT System Support

 Provide technical support to users in the office, other venues, and in our box office.
 Answer questions or resolve technology problems for users in person, via telephone, or electronically.
 May provide assistance concerning the use of computer hardware and software, including printing, installation, word processing, electronic mail, and operating systems.
 If residing locally, there is a possibility of additional work weeks beginning May 1.
-1-2 positions are available.
+1 position available.

 Marketing

 Assist the marketing team in producing digital content and engaging with online audiences through social media platforms and blog, with a heavy emphasis on video capture and production.
 Apprentices will also staff the Festival press office, manage photo opportunities, and distribute promotional material.
 Coursework or experience with social media, journalism, Adobe Creative Suite, videography and/or photography is helpful.
 May provide a writing sample OR self-produced creative work (link to video, graphic design project, Instagram/TikTok account, etc) with application (optional).
-3-4 positions are available.
+1 position available.

 Music Operations